crasowas/app_privacy_manifest_fixer/README.md

    sh install.sh <project_path>
    ```

-   - For Flutter projects, `project_path` should be the path to the `ios` directory within the Flutter project.
+   - For Flutter projects, `project_path` should be the path to the `ios/macos` directory within the Flutter project.
    - If the installation command is run again, the tool will first remove any existing installation (if present).
 To modify command-line options, simply rerun the installation command without the need to uninstall first.

 ### Manual Installation